-Interestingly, for many of the claimed unique design features of language, the uniqueness seems to depend on the presence of grammar: words are symbols because of grammar, words might be learned efficiently because of grammar, talking about things remote in space and time (Hockett's displacement) is possible because of grammar, and human compositional semantics differs fundamentally from that of bees and Campbell monkeys because of grammar.
+Interestingly, for many of the claimed unique design features of language, the uniqueness seems to depend on the presence of grammar: words are symbols because of grammar, words might be learned efficiently because of grammar, talking about things remote in space and time (Hockett's displacement) is possible because of grammar, and human compositional semantics differs fundamentally from that of bees and Campbell's monkeys because of grammar.
 Hierarchical phrase structure and the possibility of recursion and center-embedding, follow, it seems to me, from the way grammar allows us to combine words.
-The core component of grammar is hierarchical compositionality (other components are the syntactic constraints that are independent from semantics, but these are less crucial from communication and plausibly the result of preexisting idiosyncracies of the human brain); hence, hierarchical compositionality is at the top of the list of candidate features that make human language unique.
+The core component of grammar is hierarchical compositionality (other components are the syntactic constraints that are independent from semantics, but these are less crucial for communication and plausibly the result of preexisting idiosyncracies of the human brain); hence, hierarchical compositionality is at the top of the list of candidate features that make human language unique.

-6 Towards an evolutionary scenario
+8.6 Towards an Evolutionary Scenario

-6.1 Evolutionary scenarios: why and how?
+8.6.1 Evolutionary Scenarios: Why and How?